Ariana Grande Restarts Song After Concert-Goer Shouts ‘Wait, Start Again! I Wasn’t Recording!’

 Pausing mid-song, she pointed off to the side and called out to the fan, laughing along with the crowd.
 According to the Independent, she responded with “Did you just say ‘start again I wasn’t recording?
 I listen.”

-She then asked if they were ready before re-starting the song.
-The video was posted on Twitter by the fan in question, and has since been re-posted on both Tumblr and Youtube.
+She then asked if they were ready before restarting the song.
+The video was posted on Twitter by the fan in question, and has since been re-posted on both Tumblr and YouTube.

 This took place at one of her “Sweetener Sessions,” small, private concerts hosted by American Express.
 Ariana uses these to share her gratitude with fans, giving them more personal, intimate performances.
 This one was held at the Ace Theatre in Los Angeles, and the song she sings in the video is “Raindrops.”
-It the first song on her new album Sweetener, and is a fan-favorite due to its acoustic and heartfelt nature.
+It’s the first song on her new album Sweetener, and is a fan-favorite due to its acoustic and heartfelt nature.

 Many fans went to Twitter after seeing the video, praising Ariana for not only hearing her fans, but listening to them as well.
 Grande is well-known for her frequent interactions with fans on social media, but this clip proves that her attentiveness is not limited to online platforms.